MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 # Windows Application Development - Best Practices

-The best practices in this document will help you build great Windows apps that reach and delight the ~1.5 billion diverse PC users around the world.
+The best practices in this document will help you build great Windows apps that reach and delight ~1.5 billion diverse PC users around the world.
 This document is divided into five primary sections:

-1. <a>User experience</a>: Guidance in this section will help you improve the look and feel of your apps.
+1. <a href="#user-experience-ux">User experience</a>: Guidance in this section will help you improve the look and feel of your apps.
-2. <a>Performance and fundamentals</a>: Guidance in this section will help you improve your app's performance, reliability, and resource utilization.
+2. <a href="#performance--fundamentals">Performance and fundamentals</a>: Guidance in this section will help you improve your app's performance, reliability, and resource utilization.
-3. <a>Operating system / hardware optimization</a>: Guidance in this section will help you optimize your packaging and distribution for a variety of hardware configurations.
+3. <a href="#operating-system--hardware-optimization">Operating system / hardware optimization</a>: Guidance in this section will help you optimize your packaging and distribution for a variety of hardware configurations.
-4. <a>Application discovery and management</a>: Guidance in this section will make it easier for users to discover, install, update, and uninstall your app.
+4. <a href="#application-discovery-and-management">Application discovery and management</a>: Guidance in this section will make it easier for users to discover, install, update, and uninstall your app.
-5. <a>Accessibility</a>: Guidance in this section will help you build accessible and inclusive experiences.
+5. <a href="#accessibility">Accessibility</a>: Guidance in this section will help you build accessible and inclusive experiences.
-6. <a>Security and privacy</a>: Guidance in this section will help you mitigate security risks and meet your users' privacy needs.
+6. <a href="#security-and-privacy">Security and privacy</a>: Guidance in this section will help you mitigate security risks and meet your users' privacy needs.